Asian Launch - New Boston condos June 19 - June 25 in Singapore, Hong Kong, Manila and Taipei

 America Mortgages, the leading U.S. mortgage lender for foreign nationals and U.S. expats, is facilitating financing for international buyers up to 75% for foreign buyers and up to 80% for overseas expats.

 “We are excited to offer this project along with financing to our international clients.
-Boston is the most popular higher education city in the world and now owning and financing property can be made available, Donald Klip, Founder, America Mortgages.
+Boston is the most popular higher education city in the world, and now owning and financing property can be made available,” Donald Klip, Founder of America Mortgages.

 New developments in Cambridge are limited due to zoning restrictions and land scarcity.
 This launch represents one of the few opportunities for buyers to own newly built property in a market largely comprised of older housing stock.